obsidian-skills — What is it?

 defuddle

-The defuddle skill extracts clean Markdown from web pages, removing clutter to save tokens and improve the efficiency of Markdown-based workflows.
+The defuddle skill extracts clean Markdown from web pages, removing clutter to optimize token usage.

 Architecture